 Welcome!
-I’m Mason Woodruff, an Arkansas-based personal trainer, sports nutritionist, and freelance writer.
+I’m Mason Woodruff, an Arkansas-based personal trainer, sports nutritionist, and blogger.
 I’m a Certified Strength and Conditioning Specialist (CSCS) from the National Strength and Conditioning Association, a Precision Nutrition Level 1 Coach, and I hold a Bachelor of Science in Nutrition from the University of Central Arkansas.
 My articles have been featured on sites like Muscle & Performance, Breaking Muscle, STACK, Anytime Fitness, among others.

 My fitness journey started out as a high-level athlete turned fat boy after my playing days ended.
 After gaining 50 pounds and hearing my grandmother call me “husky,” I decided it was time to get in the gym.
 As a former basketball player, strength training wasn’t a huge part of my training regimen, and, for the most part, I had no idea what I was doing.
 Despite my lack of knowledge of how to lift, or what to eat, I lost the 50 pounds and was back to being the thin basketball player.